People in the EU - statistics on origin of residents

 This next section analyses one particular aspect of demographic diversity, namely, the proportion of marriages where at least one of the spouses is of a different nationality to the country in which they reside.

-Marriages involving at least one foreigner accounted for 11 % of all marriages in the EU
+In 2015, marriages involving at least one foreigner accounted for 10.5 % of all marriages in the EU

 Eurostat’s annual demography data collection provides information on, among others, marriages and divorces.
-Slightly fewer than 9 out of every 10 (89.0 %) marriages that took place in 2012 in the EU-28 were formed by a bride and groom who were both nationals of the Member State in which they were married, while 5.0 % of marriages involved a foreign bride, 3.7 % a foreign groom, and 2.3 % both a foreign bride and groom.
-Note that this information is based on data for only 20 of the EU Member States and excludes Germany, France and the United Kingdom (see Figure 2 for coverage).
+Slightly fewer than 9 out of every 10 (89.5 %) marriages that took place in 2015 in the EU-28 were formed by a bride and groom who were both nationals of the EU Member State in which they were married, while 4.7 % of marriages involved a foreign bride, 3.7 % a foreign groom, and 2.1 % both a foreign bride and a foreign groom.
+Note that this information is based on data for only 21 of the EU Member States and excludes Germany, France and the United Kingdom (see Figure 3 for coverage).

-Luxembourg was the only EU Member State where marriages between a bride and groom who were both nationals accounted for less than half (40.5 %) of all marriages, while such marriages accounted for fewer than four out of every five marriages in Latvia and Slovenia (77.6 % and 78.9 % respectively).
-By contrast, more than 19 out of every 20 marriages in Romania, Hungary and Poland were formed by spouses who were both nationals of the Member State where the marriage took place.
+Luxembourg was the only EU Member State where marriages between a bride and groom who were both nationals accounted for less than half (37.9 %) of all marriages, while such marriages accounted for fewer than four out of every five marriages in Malta, Latvia and Slovenia (59.2 %, 79.4 % and 79.7 % respectively).
+By contrast, more than 19 out of every 20 marriages in Hungary and Poland were formed by spouses who were both nationals of the Member State where the marriage took place.

 Foreign-born residents from another EU Member State

-Almost one third of all residents in Luxembourg were born in another EU Member State
+In 2016, almost 40 % of all residents in Luxembourg had been born in another EU Member State

-More than 10 % of those born in Cyprus, Ireland, Luxembourg, Poland and Romania lived abroad in another EU Member State
+In 2011, more than one tenth of those born in Cyprus, Ireland, Luxembourg, Poland and Romania lived abroad in another EU Member State …

-More than one in five residents living in an EU Member State but born in another Member State originated from Poland
+… while more than one in five of those EU residents born in one but living in another EU Member State originated from Poland

 Following the fall of communism in much of Eastern Europe, a new wave of migration into the EU from eastern neighbours began; this became more pronounced following successive enlargements of the EU, as people from the new Member States could progressively circulate freely within the EU.

-According to the population and housing census, more than one fifth (22.0 %) of all the residents born in an EU Member State and living in other EU Member States originated from Poland (see Figure 5).
-This was considerably more than the shares recorded for those born in Romania (13.7 %) or Germany (8.9 %), while France, Portugal, the United Kingdom and Italy each accounted for 5.2 %–6.2 % of the residents born in an EU Member State living in another EU Member State.
-By contrast, there were eight (relatively small) Member States that accounted for less than 1 % of the total number of residents born in an EU Member State living in another EU Member State: Sweden, Latvia, Denmark, Cyprus, Slovenia, Estonia, Luxembourg and Malta.
+According to the population and housing census, more than one fifth (22.0 %) of all the residents born in one of the EU Member States and living in another EU Member State originated from Poland (see Figure 5).
+This was considerably more than the shares recorded for those born in Romania (13.7 %) or Germany (8.9 %), while France, Portugal, the United Kingdom and Italy each accounted for 5.2 %-6.2 % of the residents born in one EU Member State and living in another.
+By contrast, there were eight (relatively small) Member States that accounted for less than 1 % of the total number of residents born in one EU Member State and living in another: Sweden, Latvia, Denmark, Cyprus, Slovenia, Estonia, Luxembourg and Malta.

-Table 2 — also based on information from the population and housing census — provides information on the main communities of people born in an EU Member State living in another EU Member State.
-In 2011, the 20 largest communities of such residents collectively numbered 10.0 million persons, equivalent to more than half (53.3 %) of the total number of residents born in an EU Member State living in another EU Member State.
+Table 2 — also based on information from the population and housing census — provides information on the main communities of people born in one EU Member State and living in another.
+In 2011, the 20 largest communities of such residents collectively numbered just over 10.0 million persons, equivalent to more than half (53.3 %) of the total number of residents born in one Member State and living in another.

 By far the largest community, in absolute terms, was the Polish-born community living in Germany (2.7 million persons), while there were an additional 654 thousand Polish-born residents in the United Kingdom (the fourth largest such community).

-The information presented in Table 2 also provides details of the largest such communities in relative terms, in other words, as a share of the total number of residents in the reporting country born in another EU Member State.
+The information presented in Table 2 also provides details of the largest such communities in relative terms, in other words, as a share of the total number of residents living in the reporting country having been born in another EU Member State.
 The ranking is unsurprisingly often characterised by pairs of neighbouring countries.
-For example, almost three quarters (74.8 %) of all residents in the Czech Republic who were born in another EU Member State were born in Slovakia; this was the highest share among the EU Member States.
-The next four country pairings were also neighbours: Croatian-born residents living in Slovenia, Czech-born residents living in Slovakia, Romanian-born residents living in Hungary, and Lithuanian-born residents living in Latvia; each accounting for between 65 % and 70 % of all residents living in the reporting country who were born in another EU Member State.
+For example, almost three quarters (74.8 %) of all residents in the Czech Republic who were born in another Member State were born in Slovakia; this was the highest share among the Member States in 2011.
+The next four country pairings were also neighbours: Croatian-born residents living in Slovenia, Czech-born residents living in Slovakia, Romanian-born residents living in Hungary, and Lithuanian-born residents living in Latvia; each accounting for shares of between 65 % and 70 % of all residents born in another Member State.

 Activity rates by place of birth